baozi-technology/baozi-web/content/31-03-2020/index.md

     - spacemacs
 ---

-If you don't use Emacs/Spacemacs/Doom Emacs in evil-mode, please do it.
+If you don't use Emacs/Spacemacs/Doom Emacs in evil-mode, give it a try!
 It is a difficult learning experience but it will enhance your life as a developer x100 for the rest of your days.

 # Problem